Cochlear Implant Frequently Asked Questions

 The U.S. Food and Drug Administration (FDA) first approved cochlear implant devices for adults in 1985 and for children in 1990.
-According to the National Institute on Deafness and Other Communication Disorders, approximately 14,000 individuals have received cochlear implants in the United States, about half of whom are children.
-More than 30,000 individuals have received cochlear implants worldwide.
-An increase in early hearing detection and intervention (EHDI) programs as a result of legislation and advocacy efforts by organizations such as the American Speech-Language-Hearing Association (ASHA) has allowed for the identification of more children who may benefit from cochlear implants during recent years.
+According to the National Institute on Deafness and Other Communication Disorders, as of December 2010 approximately 70,000 individuals—over half of whom were children—had received cochlear implants in the United States.
+More than 219,000 individuals have received cochlear implants worldwide.
+During recent years, an increase in early hearing detection and intervention (EHDI) programs as a result of legislation and advocacy efforts by organizations such as the American Speech-Language-Hearing Association (ASHA) has allowed for the identification of more children who may benefit from cochlear implants.

 Who is eligible to receive an implant?

 In general, adults who have severe to profound hearing loss in both ears and have benefited only minimally from hearing aids may qualify as candidates for cochlear implantation.
 Children as young as 12 months of age who have severe to profound hearing loss in both ears and who demonstrate little progress in the development of auditory skills may also be considered candidates for some implant devices.
 It is very important that the implant recipient (and the family, in the case of a young child) have an understanding of cochlear implants and realistic expectations regarding the use of the device.